pylhc/pylhc.github.io/docs/packages/development/howto_venv.md

-# How to Create a Python Virtual Enviroments
+# How to Create a Python Virtual Environments

 Both for the development of Python codes as well as running some of the existing codes, the creation of a virtual Python enviroment is recommended.
 This not only prevents conflicts when installing multiple packages with different required versions of the same package, but also allows to separate production and test scenarios.